happyplaygrounds/erp-docs/pages/hiiq/hiiq_adding_quotes.md

 ---

 ## Adding Quotes
 Before adding a Quote you need to either Find an existing Customer or Add a New Customer.
-Once you have found or added a New customer you can create a Quote by finding the Customer either in the top bar Home link or Customer link.
+Once you have found an existing or have added a new customer you can create a Happy Quote.
 Click on New Quote at the bottom of the screen to create the quote.
 After clicking New Quote you will see the below input form.

 <a rel="noopener" href="images/quote_header_add_screen.png"><img src="images/quote_header_add_screen.png" class="img-responsive img-hover"></a>